So you are wondering if visiting Berlin in winter is a good idea.

 2. KEEP IN MIND DAYS ARE MUCH SHORTER

-Day light hours And, therefore, schedules of public attractions may change.
+As there are fewer daylight hours, schedules of public attractions may change.
 That, along with the previous paragraph take us to the next tip:

 3. SPEND 5 MINUTES PLANNING YOUR DAY BEFORE IT STARTS

 How nice is it to just wander and get lost in cool cities?
 When it is warm outside, a lot.
 But in wintery days, it will be much better to start with a clear master plan for your day to make it a success.
 So get a map, mark the spots you are interested in checking and join the dots.

 Once then, think of how you are going to get from one to the next one.
 As idyllic as it might seem to walk or ride a bike on the snow, it can also be pretty tedious if there are long distances.
 Public transports are convenient and inexpensive in Berlin in the winter or any other season for that matter.
 And they usually work awesome on time.
 It is Germany after all.